 Stand Out Features

-Renault is the first to introduce an SUV feel to the entry level hatch.
-It looks fresh compared to the already aged looking Alto.
+While the Kwid does fall into the budget car segment, that didn’t stop Renault from trying to do things differently.
+The Renault Kwid is the first entry-level hatch to offer some SUV flavour in its styling.
+It looks fresh compared to the ageing Alto.
 The tall stance & beefed up black plastic wheel arches add to the SUV appeal.

 On the front, the grill has a futuristic pattern.
 The only chrome on the front is the diamond Renault logo.
 If you love the chrome, the honeycomb grill can be customised.
 Renault is offering a whole deal of customisation options to make your Kwid a one off on the road.